Meningococcal disease

 Adolescents

-The recommended dose schedule for MenB vaccines for adolescents is either:
+- The recommended dose schedule for the MenB vaccines for adolescents is 2 doses of Bexsero with 8 weeks between doses.

 View recommendation detailsAboriginal and Torres Strait Islander people

-Aboriginal and Torres Strait Islander people aged 2 months to 19 years are strongly recommended to receive MenACWY vaccine.
+Aboriginal and Torres Strait Islander people aged 2 months to 19 years are recommended to receive MenACWY vaccine.

 The dose schedule for MenACWY vaccine depends on the vaccine brand and the person’s age when they start the vaccine course.

-View recommendation detailsAboriginal and Torres Strait Islander people aged 2 months to 19 years are strongly recommended to receive a course of MenB vaccine.
+View recommendation detailsAboriginal and Torres Strait Islander people aged 2 months to 19 years are recommended to receive a course of MenB vaccine.

 For infants commencing vaccination at 2 months of age, MenB vaccine is recommended in a 3-dose schedule at 2, 4 and 12 months of age.